datavis-tech/reactive-model/README.md

 This is a re-design of [model.js](https://github.com/curran/model) that addresses the following issues:

  * The model.js syntax does not encode the data dependency graph explicitly, it is expressed implicitly by setting model property values within reactive functions (`model.when` callbacks).
  * The execution model of model.js uses `setTimeout` to queue evaluation of every single edge in the data dependency graph.
 This can have a performance impact, and can lead to inconsistent system state while the dependency graph is being evaluated.
 Let's say `setTimeout` takes about 4 ms to resolve.
-This means it would take 4 * d ms to evaluate any full data dependency graph, where d is the number of hops required through the data dependency graph (there must be some graph theory term for this..).
+This means it would take 4 * d ms to evaluate any full data dependency graph, where d is the number of hops required through the data dependency graph.

 The core ideas of this redesign are:

  * data dependency graphs are specified explicitly (a lot like [Make](http://en.wikipedia.org/wiki/Make_%28software%29))
+ * changes are digested using an explicit topological sort algorithm on the data dependency graph
+ * digests are synchronous (avoiding poor performance and inconsistent system state)
  * processing of changes is delayed until the next animation frame, so updates are synchronized with rendering

- * changes are processed (or "digested") using an explicit topological sort algorithm on the data dependency graph.
+The state-related functions (addPublicProperty, finalize, getState, and setState) were informed by work on the [Chiasm project](https://github.com/curran/chiasm/).
+Chiasm manages synchronization of interactive visualizations with a dynamic application state configuration.
+In order to achieve predictable behavior, Chiasm introduces the notion of "public properties" and the requirement that they have default values.
+This is essential to achieve the goal of reversability for every action resulting from configuration changes (required to support undo/redo and history navigation, one of the goals of the Chiasm project).

+Moving the publicProperty and serialization/deserialization semantics into the model abstraction seemed like a logical move.
+This will simplify the implementation of an engine like Chiasm, and will provide consistent serialization behavior for any users of reactive-model.

 See also: